The internet is full of advice articles for parents. So just for once, this one’s for children themselves!

 48) We are not faulty, no matter what people tell you.
 Sometimes we just find it difficult to be the odd ones out, and there are things we struggle with which others don’t.
 But non-autistic people find things difficult too, so we’re not alone.

 49) If you’re the only autistic person you know, autism can feel lonely.
 But there’s millions of us out there.
 You’re reading the words of an autistic man in the British East Midlands right now!
 Even if you don’t know other autistic people, we’re out there.

 50) And finally, one last bit of encouragement.
 When I started school, I had the language skills of a two-year-old.
 Now I speak in front of big crowds for a living.
 If you struggle with something as a child, it doesn’t mean you’ll never do it.
 Practice helps, determination helps, and bravery helps.

 I wish all of you the very best as you grow up, and I hope some of this advice has helped you.

 And a bit at the end for adults:

 Wow, I chose a challenge for my fiftieth article!
 A warm welcome to those who are reading Autistic Not Weird for the first time, and an enormous thank you to those who have followed me for a while.
 (For those who haven’t joined our Facebook community or YouTube channel, you’re more than welcome.

 But wow, it’s been a journey.
-After three and a half years [at time of writing], 1,800,000 page hits, 85,000 Facebook followers, fifty-three speaking engagements, two books and three awards, my life is a world apart from where it used to be before I opened up about being autistic.
+After three and a half years [at time of writing in 2018], 1,800,000 page hits, 85,000 Facebook followers, fifty-three speaking engagements, two books and three awards, my life is a world apart from where it used to be before I opened up about being autistic.